dcortesnet/Nodejs-simple-graphql-server/README.md

 # Nodejs Graphql Apollo Server &middot; ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

-Basic server with Nodejs and the addition of Graphql
+Basic server with Nodejs and the addition of Graphql.
+This repository is part of a self-taught supplemental course to help students develop skills.

 ## Install